Char Dham Yatra

 DAY 05 : UTTARKASHI – GANGOTRI – UTTARKASHI (200 KM / 07 HRS DRIVE)

-Gangotri Temple: One of the most significant pilgrimages for Hindus in the Garhwal Himalayas region, where the most sacred river of India, the Ganges - the stream of life, touched earth for the first time.
+The temple is one of the most significant pilgrimages for Hindus in the Garhwal Himalayas region, where the most sacred river of India, the Ganges - the stream of life, touched earth for the first time.
 It is situated at an altitude of 3,042 meters above sea level along the right bank of river Bhagirathi and dedicated to Goddess.
-It was built by Gorkha Commander Amar Singh Thapa in the 18th century.
-Submerged Shivling: Submerged in the river, this natural rock Shivling is the place where according to mythology Lord Shiva sat when he received the Ganga in his matted lock.
-It is visible in winter months when water level decreases.
+Gorkha Commander Amar Singh Thapa built the temple in the 18th Century.

 DAY 06 : UTTARKASHI – GUPTKASHI (175 KM / 08 HRS DRIVE)